Getting your Trinity Audio player ready... |

 Answer: A

 After simplifying the original expression, we are left with 315 + 215.
 Actually calculating the sum of 215 and 315 by hand would be very time-consuming and error-prone.
 In fact, the only way to do that calculation in around two minutes is with a calculator.
 However, looking at the answer choices, we see that each answer choice has a different units digit, and thus we can use our knowledge of units digit patterns to avoid doing complex math.
-So, although this problem did not ask about units digits directly, we strategically used our knowledge of units digit patterns to arrive at the correct answer.
+So, although this problem did not ask about units digits directly, we strategically used our knowledge of units digit patterns to arrive at the correct answer and within a reasonable amount of time.

 Prime factorization is a key skill because it allows you to break larger numbers down into more digestible pieces.
 There will be times on the GMAT when you are faced with what looks like complex division, but by breaking the divisor into primes, you can avoid doing complex division.
 Although some problems will directly test you on prime factorization, you also can use prime factorization for problems involving other topics.
 Consider the following example: